wits-end/app/README.md

 - [ ] OpenAI Sparknotes
     - [ ] Prompt Engineering
     - [ ] PDF RAG
+        - [ ] Experiment in the future with foundational RAG context (e.g. a collection of textbooks on machine learning/math).
     - [ ] Extract Analysis
 - [ ] SAAS
     - [ ] Stripe Integration